core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 As per the requirement REQ2 (see {{sec-objectives}}), the client has to authenticate to the proxy when sending a group request to forward.
 This leverages an established security association between the client and the proxy, that the client uses to protect the group request, before sending it to the proxy.

 If the group request is (also) protected end-to-end between the client and the servers using the group mode of Group OSCORE, the proxy can act as external signature checker (see {{Section 8.5 of I-D.ietf-core-oscore-groupcomm}}) and authenticate the client by successfully verifying the signature embedded in the group request.
-However, this requires that, for each client to authenticate, the proxy stores the authentication credential and public key included therin used by that client in the OSCORE group.
+However, this requires the proxy to store, for each client to authenticate, the authentication credential that the client uses in the OSCORE group and the public key included therin, and to also store the authentication credential of the Group Manager responsible for the OSCORE group.
 This in turn would require a form of active synchronization between the proxy and the Group Manager for that group {{I-D.ietf-core-oscore-groupcomm}}.

 Nevertheless, the client and the proxy SHOULD still rely on a full-fledged pairwise secure association.
 In addition to ensuring the integrity of group requests sent to the proxy (see {{sec-security-considerations-opt1}}, {{sec-security-considerations-opt2}} and {{sec-security-considerations-opt3}}), this prevents the proxy from forwarding replayed group requests with a valid signature, as possibly injected by an active, on-path adversary.